Household garden waste collections resume from 27 February 2023

 - general household waste

-If you have Japanese knotweed in your garden, it is your duty to control it and prevent it spreading to neighbouring properties.
+If you have Japanese knotweed in your garden, it is your duty to control it and prevent it from spreading to neighbouring properties.
 It is a controlled waste and therefore should be treated and disposed of in accordance with the Environmental Protection Act 1990.
-For more information about the plant, please contact the Environment Agency (link opens in new window).
+For more information about the plant, please contact the Environment Agency.